SnBuenafe/LarvaDistModels/README.md

 2. Delineate potential drivers of larval distribution and hemispheric seasonality across these taxa.
 3. Identify larval hotspots that could correspond to potential spawning grounds for these species.

-The repository hosts the subset of data used to generate the boosted regression tree models (in `Data/`), but the raw and complete data can be extracted from their original sources described in __Data__ below.

 ## WORKFLOW
 The scripts are named sequentially.
 To rerun __all__ the analyses, the user would have to go through all the scripts within the `/analyses/` folder sequentially.
-This requires that the user downloads all necessary data from their original sources (see __Data__ below).
+This requires downloading all necessary data from their original sources (see __Data__ section below) and placing them in their respective directories.
+However, the repository already hosts the subset of data that is sufficient to run the analyses without downloading additional data.

+### STRUCTURE OF THE CODE
+- `/analyses/01_climate_data/`: processes climate model outputs from the Ocean Model Intercomparison Project Phase 2 (OMIP2) to prepare data for analysis and visualization

+To reproduce the climatology data, download Earth System Model outputs (see "Data" section below) and run the code in the markdown OMIP_runs.qmd.

-Note that scripts prefixed with `00_` are preliminary scripts (found in `/analyses/02_preliminaries/`) and are called within the subsequent scripts.
-Therefore, there is no need to run them independently.
+- `/analyses/02_preliminaries/`: contains the preliminary scripts (prefixed with `00_`), which are called within the subsequent scripts, therefore there is no need to run them independently.

-### Summary of the code
+- `/analyses/03_assemble_predictors/` to `/analyses/06_hotspot_analyses/`:

-- `01_`: assembles all the predictors and creates seasonal data sets with the larval data (in `/analyses/03_assemble_predictors/`).
+  - `01_`: assembles all the predictors and creates seasonal data sets with the larval data

-To redo all analyses, make sure all the data are in their respective directories.
-To reproduce the climatology data, download Earth System Model outputs (see __Data__ below) and run the code in the markdown `OMIP_runs.qmd` in `/analyses/01_climate_data/`.
-The assembled data frames with all the predictor data and species data are found in `data_output/csv/`.
+  To reproduce the distribution of the 15 taxa in `01p_DataLayers_AquaMaps.R)`, the user would have to download their distribution from AquaMaps (see __Data__ below).

   - `02_` through `16_`: generate models for all 15 taxa (all found in `/analyses/04_models/`).
 Scripts prefixed with `a_` refer to assembling the necessary data to run the models. `b_` scripts are where the full model is built. `c_` scripts are where the model outputs are restricted to areas where confidence is higher.

+  Note that `b_` scripts take a significant amount of time to run, therefore the user can run `c_` scripts using existing files generated from `b_` scripts that are found in the repository.

   To redo building the BRTs, make sure that the larval data (in `.rds` format) from [(Buenafe et al., 2022)](https://doi.org/10.1038/s41597-022-01528-7) is in `data_input/fish`.
 Please also make sure that the `crs` for these files are in `+proj=longlat +lon_0=180 +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0` (see lines 14-15 of `00_SetupGrid.R`).
 The files in this repository are reprojected files of [(Buenafe et al., 2022)](https://doi.org/10.1038/s41597-022-01528-7).

   Models are found in `data_output/models/` and model predictions for each taxa are found in `data_output/predictions/`

   - `17_`: assembling model outputs across taxa and saving them as rasters, which can be accessed in `data_output/final_raster`

-- `18_`: Principal Component Analysis to determine hotspots
+  - `18_`: plotting hemispheric seasonality

-- `19_`: plotting hemispheric seasonality
+  - `19_`: plotting predictor preferences across taxa

-- `20_`: generating seasonal taxa richness maps
+  - `20_`: calculating spatial aggregation index and seasonality index

-- `21_`: plotting model predictions vs predictors
+  - `21_`: extracting model parameters

-- `22_`: calculating spatiotemporal dispersion
+  - `22_`: principal component analysis to determine hotspots

 ## DATA
 The digitized larval data are found in [(Buenafe et al., 2022)](https://doi.org/10.1038/s41597-022-01528-7).
 The following species were included in this study: